Evolix/ansible-roles/munin/README.md

 # munin

-Installation de Munin et changement de quelques plugins.
+Install Munin and enables/diables some default plugins.

-## Taches
+## Tasks

-L'ensemble des actions est dans le fichier `tasks/main.yml`
+Everything is in the `tasks/main.yml` file.

-## Variables possibles
+## Available variables

-Les seules variables sont liées au hostname (court et complet) qui sont simplement déduites des facts.
+The only variables are related to the hostname (short and fully qualified) and are derived from gathered facts.